 The Doberman Pinscher is another breed that makes a bold statement.
 While there is some speculation about his history, we know that Louis Dobermann of Germany championed the breed.
 The story goes that he was a tax collector and needed a formidable guard dog to accompany him on his round.
 That should tell you everything you need to know about this loyal pup.

-Few breeds are as well-known for the staunch devotion to their owners as the Hokkaido.
+Few breeds are as well-known for their staunch devotion to their owners as the Hokkaido.
 This Japanese Spitz breed is a powerhouse in a medium-sized dog.
 He is a bit reserved, which is characteristic of this group.
 However, he is also fearless.
 After all, his job back in the day was hunting bears, something they still do in competition in their native land.

 4. Great Pyrenees

-Dogs that served as livestock guardians like the Great Pyrennees, make an excellent pick for a single woman.
+Dogs that served as livestock guardians like the Great Pyrenees, make an excellent pick for a single woman.
 Instead of sheep, he’ll protect you against predators.
 This pup requires early socialization and training because of his independence and need for activity.
 While he sheds seasonally, regular brushing will keep the hair under control.

 5. American Staffordshire Terrier